a2i-dpg/ekShop-doc/admin/ProductFeature.md

 **This feature allows us to upload multiple images in the site which can later be used in different areas**

 ![](images/others/uploadedfiles.png)

-Product reviews refers to reviews that are left by customers for products in the e-commerce website.
-It is defined by the follwoing attributes:

-**Product** this is the product in the website for which the review is made

 # Reports Features